 - You want to create a template

-- You have questions about the settings of CSS code to define color, font or font size.
+- You have questions about the settings of CSS code to define colour, font or font size.

 - You have issues trying to add a specific font to your template.